Execution of Nirbhaya’s convicts will be 'real tribute' to her: DCP whose team probed the case

 Nirbhaya case: Ready to hang convicts, will bring 'great relief' to me: Meerut hangman Pawan Jallad

 The paramedic student was raped on the intervening night of December 16-17, 2012, inside a running bus in south Delhi by six persons and severely assaulted before being thrown out on the road.
 She died on December 29, 2012, at Mount Elizabeth Hospital in Singapore, where she was airlifted from Delhi for treatment.
-Of the six people convicted in the case, one was a minor, who was sent to a rehabilitation center, and another, Ram Singh, committed suicide in the Tihar Jail.
+Of the six people convicted in the case, one was a minor, who was sent to a rehabilitation centre, and another, Ram Singh, committed suicide in the Tihar Jail.